Virginia public assistance.

 Head Start is a direct federal to local government program, including Virginia, program that is involved with serving low-income children.
 The assistance program promotes comprehensive education, parental involvement opportunities, health care, nutrition, dental, mental health, and social services.

-Assistance in Virginia Counties, Cities, and Towns
+Public Aid and Assistance in Virginia Counties, Cities, and Towns

 Prince William County